danReynolds/nimbostratus/README.md

 );
 ```

-The stream is subscribed to any changes to documents `user-1` and `user-2` so when we update the document with a `cacheAndServer` write policy, the stream will immediately receive the updated query snapshot from the cache:
+Since the stream is subscribed to any changes to documents `user-1` and `user-2` with a `cacheAndServer` write policy, the stream will immediately receive the updated query snapshot from the cache:

 ```dart
 // [